omnetpp/omnetpp.org/_posts/2019-07-25-ecosystem-book.md

 The third part of the book presents the latest advances and novel developments coming from a large research community, such as live monitoring and control of OMNeT++ simulations, or using Python and Pweave.

-We in the OMNeT++ team are proud to have contributed two chapters to the book (OMNeT++ Overview, INET Framework).
+We in the OMNeT++ team are proud to have contributed two chapters to the book (OMNeT++ Overview -- Andras Varga, INET Framework -- Levente Meszaros, Andras Varga).
 Thank you and congratulations to the editors and fellow authors for their hard work and dedication to make this happen!

 See the book's page at <a target="_blank" href="https://www.springer.com/gp/book/9783030128418">Springer</a>,